AmeerD/Old-Site/index.md

 ### CSEye

+March 2018 - September 2018

 ### Gadsby Text Mining

+September 2017 - June 2018
+Having thoroughly enjoyed *STAT 442 - Data Visualization* in Fall 2016, I approached Professor Wayne Oldford upon returning to university the following Fall semester to work on a project together.
+After discussing interesting datasets available and thinking about what may be useful from a curriculum perspective, we settled on a text mining project.
+Looking at core computational statistics courses, there is very little emphasis on teaching with textual data.

-This [draft of the project](./Gadsby_Project.html) discusses the process, findings, and learning outcomes of the Gadsby project.
+The [final report](./Gadsby_Project.html) discusses the process, findings, and learning outcomes of the Gadsby project.

-## Work Experiences
+## Work Experiences (in construction)

 ### Omnia AI